 The Art of Code generation with Cline (Claude + OpenAI)

-Code assistants like Claude-Dev and Copilot are very useful and can save a lot of time.
-However, they have various pitfalls that can waste resources and affect quality and costs.
-While I've discussed these issues in previous posts, this blog entry will summarize the most common challenges and offer best practices for even better results.
+Code assistants like Cline (Prev.
+Claude-Dev) and Copilot are invaluable tools that can save significant time.
+However, they come with various pitfalls that can waste resources and impact quality and costs.
+While I've discussed these issues in previous posts, this blog entry summarizes the most common challenges and offers best practices for even better results.

 If you're not familiar with Claude-Dev (now Cline), it might be worth checking out.
 In short, it is an incredibly powerful open-source code assistant that works with any LLM capable of reasoning and code generation.